- GW Home

 Mechanical engineering plays a critical role in enhancing safety, economic vitality, and overall quality of life throughout the world.
 It is the broadest engineering discipline, ranging from nanotechnology to large scale manufacturing.
 Mechanical engineers are concerned with the principles of force, energy and motion, and they work on the design and manufacture of mechanical systems and thermal devices and processes.
 A few examples of products and processes developed by mechanical engineers include engines and control systems for automobiles and aircraft, robots, and lifesaving medical devices.
 This program is accredited by the Engineering Accreditation Commission of ABET .

 Systems engineering is an interdisciplinary field of engineering focusing on how complex engineering projects should be designed and managed over their life cycles.
 Systems engineering deals with work-processes, optimization methods and tools to manage risks in such projects, and it overlaps with both technical and human-centered disciplines such as control engineering, industrial engineering, organizational studies, and project management.

-SEAS offers six secondary fields.
-Students who are interested in a secondary field should consult the SEAS secondary field requirements.
+SEAS offers six minors.
+Students who are interested in a minor should consult the SEAS minor requirements.

 Special Academic Programs

 GW and SEAS offer a variety of special academic programs for students who would like opportunities beyond our regular academic programs.
 Find out more about these special programs, as well as our combined bachelor's/masters's programs.